alexwlchan/alexwlchan.net/src/_posts/2023/2023-07-08-spy-for-spy.md

 But unlike most romcoms, they don't always come in the same order: the play is split into six scenes, and every night the audience were invited to pick a random order.
 There were six heart-shaped balloons, you'd pick a balloon and the attached block would tell you the scene.
 Nobody knew how the play would go until half an hour before curtain up.
+One night it started at a wedding in a yurt; another night it opened with a breakup in their living room.

 <figure style="width: 500px;">
   {%